kwickett/CIND820/README.md

 Features were separated into groups based on their real-world relationship to each other.
 The most effective model, which I determined to be the K Nearest Neighbors
 Model trained on a target attribute with 3 classes, was then trained on all groups to evaluate their indiviudal importance to the target attribute.

-Group Initialization Code can be found here:
+Group Initialization Code can be found here: <a href="https://github.com/kwickett/CIND820/blob/main/Grouped%20Features/Groups_Initializing_Models.ipynb">initializing groups</a>

 Group Training Code can be found here: